 CWHF highlights extraordinary women, their accomplishments and impact on Colorado, the United States and even the world.
 Hall inductees are women who, through grit and grace, have advanced the roles of today’s women to levels of heightened recognition and models of inspiration.
 “Who better than CWHF to provide an adventure in learning about contemporary and historic Colorado women,” asks Beth Barela, CWHF board chair.

-CWHF Wins Two Awards for Season One Film Series
+CWHF Wins Multiple Awards for Season One Film Series

 The Hall is extremely grateful for former Film and Board Chair and current executive producer Betty Heid, composer and pianist Lisa Downing, Rebecca Martinez, and Enchanted Road Productions Bill Ranshaw and Rick Higgins who handled production of these films and deserve this recognition.